ndrmc/cats-ussd/README.md

-SMART FACE - SMS Managed Accountability & Reporting Technology for Food Aid Commodities in Ethiopia
+SMARTFACE - SMS Managed Accountability & Reporting Technology for Food Aid Commodities in Ethiopia
 =========

 # The problem